In my travel hacking guide, I said that travel doesn't have to be expensive. It's true.

-Jeremy convinced me to get the AmEx Platinum because it has even better perks than the Chase Sapphire Reserve.
+Jeremy convinced me to get the American Express Platinum because it has even better perks than the Chase Sapphire Reserve.

 While these cards come with high membership fees, those are offset by the credits, perks, and miles that you get.
-Make sure to take advantage of these or you really are paying for the privilege of having a credit card with an exorbitant interest rate.
+Make sure to take advantage of these or you really are paying an excessive amount for a credit card with an exorbitant interest rate.

 The AmEx Platinum includes $200 in Uber credits and $200 in airline fee credits.
 You just made back $400 of the $550 fee.

 Like the Chase Reserve, you get a free Global Entry and TSA PreCheck membership.
 You also get access to more lounges, including Priority Pass Select and Centurion Lounges.
 The Reserve only includes Priority Pass Select.

 At Starwood hotels, Gold status will get you extra points, early check in, late check out, and free room upgrades.

 More Personal Travel Credit Cards

 If you're loyal to an airline or hotel chain, get a card that will earn you points for that program.
 The best points are the ones that you will use.